"The curious paradox is that when I accept myself just as I am, then I can change."

 Who can benefit from EMDR therapy?

 EMDR therapy helps children and adults of all ages.
-Therapists use EMDR therapy to address a wide range of challenges including:
+It can address a wide range of challenges including:

 • Anxiety, panic attacks, and phobias